-where $\Delta t{tw}(E)$ is the time walk correction and Δt{RF} the time offset obtained before time walk corrections.
-The two quantities are discussed successively hereafter.
+where $\Delta t{tw}(E)$ is the time walk correction and $\Delta t{RF}$ is the channel time offset with respect to the RF signal obtained before time walk corrections.
+The two quantities are discussed in the following.

-The accelerator 499 MHz RF signal, measured with a FADC channel in the exact same conditions as the ECal signals, is sampled in one of every 80 bunches.
+The accelerator 499 MHz RF signal, measured with a FADC channel in the same conditions as the ECal signals, is sampled in one of every 80 accelerator beam bunches.
 The precision at which this signal is measured has been determined to be 24 ps.
-Because of this sampling, the time difference between the RF signal and a crystal exhibits peaks spaced by 2.004 ns (see Fig. 14).
-Using the modulo of the time difference of the hit time with RF signal time, one can achieve a common centering of these peak patterns for all crystals with a fine offset smaller than 2.004 ns.
+Over many events, the accelerator beam structure is clearly observed in the distribution of the time difference between a hit crystal in a cluster and the accelerator RF signal time, resulting in peaks evenly spaced every 2.004 ns as seen in Fig. 14.